trevars/metering-shinyapp/README.md

 ## Get VM

 Tag "commonsmetering" for org and resource name.
-Suggest: t2.medium

-Open port 80 to serve traffic...
+Suggest: t2.medium.
+Open up http `80` and https `443`.
+Open ssh to your ip.
+SSH to VM and copy your global.R to the VM.

 ## Get Container